cypnk/Bare/README.md

 	* Check if your webserver is configured to host your site, have set permissions (chmod -R 0755 on \*nix systems) on the CACHE folder, and PHP has permission to run following the [installation instructions](#installation).

 	* At a minimum, check if you have PHP enabled and, as a test, create a plain *index.php* file with just `<?php echo 1;` in it and see if it prints "1".
 If you still don't see anything, then PHP is not installed or not configured correctly for your webserver.

 * **Problem: I see a 404 error on the homepage, or 400 error or "Invalid request" error**
 	* Check if your domain name is added to the host whitelist.
 This is SITE_WHITE in *index.php*.
 Bare should also work with your server's IP address if you don't yet have a domain name.

 	* If you're hosting multiple blogs or your Bare blog is on a subfolder or different domain, follow the [multiple blog instructions](#multiple-blogs-or-shared-content).

 	* If Bare was running before and you made any recent changes, check if Bare runs with the restored *index.php*.
 Add the same changes one-by-one until you can narrow down which change caused the problem.

+* **Problem: I see my post doesn't look the way I want it to look**
+	* Bare understands a limited subset of [Markdown](https://daringfireball.net/projects/markdown/) formatting, but this may not be enough to express what you're trying to show.
+Bare will accept plain HTML tags as well, provided they're within the whitelist of allowed tags (either in the base installation or expanded via plugins).
+Try simple HTML, if Markdown formatting didn't work the way you expect.

+	* If you're using any custom templates added to *index.php* or by using the [templates plugin](https://github.com/cypnk/Bare-Plugins/tree/master/templates), see if the post looks correctly without these changes.

+	* If you're using custom CSS classes by adding them to "default_classes" in *config.json* or by adding them to DEFAULT_CLASSES in *index.php*, try changing or removing these to see if it makes a difference.

+	* If you're using [Parsedown](https://github.com/erusev/parsedown) with or without [Parsedown Extra](https://github.com/erusev/parsedown-extra), make sure these files are in the same folder as *index.php*.
+If your post did look the way you want before adding these files, rename them to *Parsedown.bak* and *ParsedownExtra.bak* and see if that made a difference.
+If you downloaded these from the web or copied them via USB drive, the files may need execute permission for your webserver or PHP to be able to use them.

 * **Problem: I see a message in errors.log in the CACHE folder**
 	* **Error retrieving posts from...**
 		* Check if the POSTS definition in *index.php* is set to the same location where you keep your blog posts.
 If you uploaded the demo post as-is, check if PHP has read permissions to this folder.
 You may also need to set ownership permissions for the webserver user (E.G. `chown -R www posts` on some platforms).